HITsz-TMG/SKURG/README.md

 can be downloaded from
 the [Google Drive](https://drive.google.com/drive/folders/15hwQNY3O4yeSJFvDT8CrxihdIpX6EQlf?usp=sharing).
-Please note that the results in the paper may not identically correspond to the results in the provided links above, as multiple models were trained, and one randomly picked model was used to present the qualitative results in the paper.
+Please note that the results in the paper may not identically correspond to the results in the provided links above, as multiple models were trained, and we used the average score to present the qualitative results in the paper.

 ## Framework versions